alastairlundy/SystemExtensions/SECURITY.md

 These are the currently supported versions of LocalizationKit.

-Standard Security Support covers all accepted security vulnerabilities of Low, Moderate, or High severity.
+Standard Security Support covers bug fixes and all accepted security vulnerabilities of Low, Moderate, or High severity.

 Extended Security Support covers all accepted security vulnerabilities of Moderate or High severity.

 | Version | Standard Security Support | Extended Security Support |